VOC Resource Guide

 VOCs are toxic vapors that are off-gassed from man-made materials, and everyday household (and workplace) items.
 VOCs cause poor indoor air quality, commonly referred to as “indoor air pollution.”
-Did you know that the air indoors can be 5x more polluted than the air outside?
+Did you know that the air indoors can be up to 100x more polluted than the air outside?
 VOCs can be very dangerous to your health and can be toxic.

 Where are VOCs found?

 - Composite wood products, like furniture and cabinets